-In short, Ash Maurya took out key partners, key activities, key resources and customer relationships and substituted it with problem, solution, unfair advantage, and key metrics, respectively.
+In short, Ash Maurya took out key partners, key activities, key resources, and customer relationships and substituted it with a problem, solution, unfair advantage, and key metrics, respectively.

 As he mentioned in his 2010 article, that is built upon these nine building blocks:

 There’s a clear delineation down the middle, on PRODUCT versus MARKET and here’s a brief description of each block and the order in which I like to think/validate them:

 1. Problem: A brief description of the top 3 problems you’re addressing

 2. Customer Segments: Who are the customers/users of this system?
 Can they be further segmented?
 For example, amateur photographers vs. pro photographers.
 If I have multiple target customers in mind, for example, graphic designers vs. lawyers, I will create a separate canvas for each.
 More than likely a lot of the other pieces like problem, solution, channels, etc. will be different too.

 3. Unique Value Proposition: What is the product’s tagline or primary reason you are different and worth buying?